a-orangetree/College_Football_Scrape/README.md

 SQLite DB Browser is recommended, though not required (found here: http://sqlitebrowser.org/).
 All the data can be accessed using Python.
 However, using SQLite DB Browser may make some manipulations easier.
 Also, at any point during the scrape, you can open up the DB Browser and view the data which has been written.

+##INSTALLATION

+Once the requirements described above have been met the available scripts can be run in an environment of your choosing (e.g. Spyder, contained in the Anaconda Python distribution) without modification.
+Each script creates one or more tables in an SQLite database.
+Each table is described below.
+All tables and scripts are independent of each other.
+It is not necessary to run each script.
+Please take a moment to read about the available outputs and the scripts which create them below.

+**Running each scripts may take several hours.**

 ##EXPLANATION OF TABLE OUTPUTS IN SQLITE

 Each Python scripts creates one or more tables in SQLite.
-Below identifies potential tables which can be created, what information that table contains, and which script is responsible for populating it.
+Below identifies potential tables which can be created, what information and columns that table contains, and which script is responsible for populating it.

 ###Coach Table
 This table displays each school's head coach by year.
 If the coach was not retained throughout the entire season, that given year will be duplicated and each coach, including interim head coaches, will have a separate row.